rahil627/shmup-dragonruby/app/notes.md

 # docs
 single file static local docs
   - file:///C:/Users/ra/my-stuff/repos/dragonruby-windows-amd64/docs/static/docs.html

 # philosophy
 TODO: read

+# setup
+TODO: need to setup helix workspace, so that i can easily access samples with file picker, yet still get autocomplete via lsp (which depends on the workspace location)

 # repo
 1. Your public repository needs only to contain the contents of ./mygame.
 This approach is the cleanest and doesn't require your .gitignore to be polluted with DragonRuby specific files.